elsieclark/superqueue/README.md

 const myQueue = new SuperQueue(queueConfig);
 ```

-It is possible to set both a rate and an interval for a single queue, if you want, but there aren't many situations where that would be useful.
+It is possible to set both a rate and an interval for a single queue, if you want.

 ### Advanced Queue Item Configuration: Priority ###